 Unless you’ve been living under a rock for the last decade you’ll have heard about the WordPress Content Management System.
-It powers somewhere in the region of 25% of all websites online.
+It powers somewhere in the region of 25% of all websites, online.
 Latest estimates put that figure close to 80 MILLION websites, by the way.
-Indeed, we’ve been working with WordPress, building websites, awesome sales pages, online courses and membership websites and even custom online marketing mechanisms like Loyalty programs and stock management systems, using WordPress since 2007, so it’s really second nature to us.
+We’ve been working with WordPress, building websites, sales pages, e-comm sites, online courses and membership websites and even custom online marketing mechanisms like Loyalty programs and stock management systems, using WordPress since 2007, so it’s really second nature to us.
 It’s a fantastic, but flawed system.

 WordPress Website Design Costs

 Of course, if you have heard of WordPress, you’ll know it’s what is known as an “Open Source” Content management system (CMS), meaning it’s absolutely, 100%, always and forever, free.
 Also worth noting you can get WordPress themes which install into WordPress for as little as $0 up to $100 for ultra-premium themes.
 So you can get a WordPress website for your business for free, right?
 Wrong.
 There is an important range of differentiations to make here.

 So, while you can basically get a ‘free website’ without more than $100 outlaid, and install it in likely no more than 5 clicks, why in the world would you (should you) pay a company like ours an average of $4-6k to ‘build’ you a WordPress website?
 Is this whole thing a scam!?
 How could we ever justify that price for a WordPress website?
 Outrage!
 Lol.